Ancient Vessels

 The Belknap class cruisers were considered “single-ended” guided missile cruisers built in the 1960’s for the United States Navy.
 Their missile armament was installed only forward, unlike "double-ended" missile cruisers with missile armament installed both forward and aft.

-Originally classified as Guided Missile Destroyer Leader, Belknap-class ships were reclassified as Guide Missile Cruisers in 1975.
+Originally classified as Guided Missile Destroyer Leader, Belknap class ships were reclassified as Guide Missile Cruisers in 1975.
 The comprehensive New Threat Upgrade included combat system capability improvements to the ship's Air Search Radars (SPS-48E and SPS-49), Fire Control Radars (SPG-55B), and Combat Direction System.
 These improvements provided an accurate means of coordinating the engagement of multiple air targets with SM-2 Extended Range missiles.
-Although the Belknap-class cruisers had only recently acquired these new capabilities, they were retired in the early 1990s after roughly 30 years of service.
+Although the Belknap class cruisers had only recently acquired these new capabilities, they were retired in the early 1990s after roughly 30 years of service.

-The Belknap-class was equipped with long range sonar which provided data to the underwater battery fire control system.
+The Belknap class was equipped with long range sonar which provided data to the underwater battery fire control system.
 The ASW armament included Anti-Submarine Rockets, Light Airborne Multi-Purpose helicopters, and torpedoes.
 They were also equipped with a single dual-purpose rapid fire five-inch 54 caliber gun for defense against air and surface attacks as well as for NGFS.
-Other armament included two 20mm Gatling guns (CIWS) for close-in air defense, the HARPOON surface-to-surface missile system for use against enemy ships over the horizon, and the Super Rapid Blooming Offboard Chaff (SRBOC) for use as a decoy.
+Other armament included two 20mm Gatling guns for close-in air defense, the HARPOON surface-to-surface missile system for use against enemy ships over the horizon, and the Super Rapid Blooming Offboard Chaff for use as a decoy.

 Ships in the Belknap Class are multi-mission (AAW, ASW, ASUW) surface combatants capable of supporting carrier or battleship battle groups, amphibious forces, or of operating independently and as flagships of surface action groups.
-Due to their extensive combat capability, these ships have been designated as Battle Force Capable (BFC) units.
+Due to their extensive combat capability, these ships have been designated as Battle Force Capable units.

 USS Belknap (CG-26).
 USS Josephus Daniels (CG-27), USS Wainwright (CG-28), USS Jouett (CG-29), USS Horne (CG-30), USS Sterett (CG-31), USS William H., Standley (CG-32), USS Fox (CG-33), USS Biddle (CG-34).

-Possible sizes: 19" long (1/350 scale), 33" long (1/200 scale), 45.5" long (1/144 scale), 65" long (1/100 scale).
+Possible sizes: 33" long (1/200 scale), 45.5" long (1/144 scale), 65" long (1/100 scale).
+Contact us for quotes.